 Here you will find initial tips and tricks to get you started, specifically with the pmdg 737.
 It is our belief that once you have mastered the 737, the 747 and 777 aircraft will be relatively similar and should take much less time and effort to master.
 We will update this section with relevant tips for the 747 and 777 as and when.

 We would ask that you download our options files, configured by those who use the PMDG most in our community.
-These will ensure that the aircraft starts in cold and dark, as well as ensuring the autopilot is more BVI friendly on takeoff.
+These will ensure that the aircraft starts in the long panel state with the GPU connected, as well as ensuring the autopilot is more BVI friendly on takeoff.
 The program Flight Simulator First Officer Pro is also recommended to help with the aircraft systems in general, and you will find many videos from the dev on his own site.
 Flight Simulator First Officer Pro is very configurable, and this config aims for stability and gets the most out of the program by enabling most of the automated functions available.
-The read me which comes with this folder will explain where to place the files.
 Download options files

 Note: This config is for first officer 2.04.
 We strongly recommend you use this version which is downloadable from our downloads page.
 This is because 2.05 has certain accessibility drawbacks that have not as yet been addressed.

 You will of course also need Talking Flight Monitor, the program created by members of our own BVI Pilots community which gives access to the FMC, and some of the panels, in the 737, 747 and triple 7 line up of aircraft.

 You can also find a guide here in text form which is aimed to help you set up a CDU and complete your first flight.
 This along with using the tutorial from the Blind Flightsimmer youtube channel will get you in the ballpark on the 737 series of aircraft.

 For FS2020 you will instead require the latest tfm preview which can be found at tfm preview page

 You will also require first officer next for the pmdg 737 which can be found at first officer next